nicross/sea/docs/ROADMAP.md

   - Clouds
   - Weather patterns (rain, storm)
   - Light levels affected by clouds

-### Treasure
-- Consider whether treasures should be broken into raw materials that have uses beyond score
-- Depth-based probabilities and ranges to treasures (e.g. human junk versus dinosaur bones)
-- Better loot tables farther away from and at end of caves

 ### User interface
 - Improve screen transitions